I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksds3d_buffer_all.md

 Specifies the cone outside volume.

-`InsideConeAngle`

-Specifies the angle in degrees of the inside sound projection cone.

-`MaxDistance`

-Specifies the maximum distance between the speaker and listener.

 `MinDistance`

 Specifies the minimum distance between the speaker and listener.
 (See the discussion of minimum and maximum distances for DirectSound 3D buffers in the Microsoft Windows SDK documentation.)

+`MaxDistance`

+Specifies the maximum distance between the speaker and listener.

 `Mode`